fkoehler42/override/level01/walkthrough.md

 ## Exploit

-A first read of ASM code allows us to see that `verify_user_name` compare the user name to `dat_wil` and the password to `admin`.
-However, when you try `admin` as password it doesn't work.
+A first read of ASM code allows us to see that function `verify_user_name` compares the user name to `dat_wil` and function `verify_user_pass` compares password to `admin`.
+However, when you try with `admin` it doesn't work.

-But, looking closely to the code tell us that finding the password won't do anytrhing for us!
+Looking closely to the code tell us that finding the password won't help us!
 It doesn't call any `system` function for example.
-Thus, we have to use our own solutions.
+Thus, we have to provide our shellcode.

-After several tests, we can find that the password field segfault with an offset of `80`.
-In order to store our shellcode, we can use environment variable.
+After several tests, we can find that the password field segfault with an offset of `80` (thanks to this [website](http://projects.jason-rush.com/tools/buffer-overflow-eip-offset-string-generator/)).
+In order to store our shellcode, we can use environment variables.
 We have all the keys to exploit this level, let's go!

 First, add the shellcode to environment variables: